Welcome to the Music app for iPhone and iPad.

 How to use AirPlay

-The Music app has AirPlay built into the Now Playing screen.
-Here's what looks like:
+The Music app has AirPlay built into the Mini Player's expanded interface.
+Here's how it works:

 - How to turn on AirPlay from Now Playing in Music

 - How to AirPlay from Control Center when you're not in the Music app